📛 Title

 🧭 Exit Strategy & Growth Vision

-Likely exits: Acquisition by educational platforms or news organizations.
+Likely exits: Acquisition by a larger intelligence firm or media outlet.

 🛍️ Offer Breakdown

-🧪 Lead Magnet – Free access to a basic timeline.
+🧪 Lead Magnet – Free access to basic timelines

-💬 Frontend Offer – Low-ticket intro subscription ($5/month).
+💬 Frontend Offer – Low-ticket subscription for insights

 📦 Categorization